 The Turkey Refugee Response Initiative

-The Turkey Refugee Response Initiative (TRRI) is a multi-phased endeavor aimed at exploring the role of local government, civil society organizations, and international nongovernmental agencies in serving Turkey’s refugee communities, particularly in the realms of access to livelihoods and overall social cohesion.
-Throughout 2020, we have conducted a series of consultations with local civil society leaders, municipalities, academics, and international development workers to map out the challenges/opportunities and best practices in refugee assistance, particularly during the coronavirus pandemic and with respect to gender-based violence in the humanitarian context.
+The Turkey Refugee Response Initiative (TRRI) is an ongoing endeavor aimed at exploring the role of local government, civil society organizations, and international nongovernmental agencies in serving Turkey’s refugee communities, particularly in the realms of access to livelihoods and overall social cohesion.
+Throughout 2020 and 2021, we have conducted a series of consultations with local civil society leaders, municipalities, academics, and international humanitarian workers to map out the challenges/opportunities and best practices in refugee assistance, particularly during the coronavirus pandemic and with respect to gender-based violence in the humanitarian context.

-Over the course of the next few weeks and months we will share our findings in a series of briefs, reports, and online events.
+Over the course of the initiative we will share our findings in a series of briefs, reports, and online events.

 The ultimate aims of the TRRI are to amplify the voices of frontline workers, draw attention to the needs of civil society organizations, and to promote both domestic and international cooperation among all those working to improve the lives of refugees living in Turkey.